 United's financial performance is largely dependent upon its ability to manage market interest rate risk, which can be further defined as the exposure of United's net interest income to fluctuations in interest rates.
 Since net interest income is the largest component of United's earnings, management of interest rate risk is a top priority.
 United's risk management program includes a coordinated approach to managing interest rate risk and is governed by policies established by the Asset/Liability Management Committee, which is comprised of members of United's senior management team.
-The Asset/Liability Management Committee meets regularly to evaluate the impact of market interest rates on the assets, liabilities, net interest margin, capital and liquidity of United and to determine the appropriate strategic plans to address the impact of these factors.
+The Asset/Liability Management Committee meets regularly to evaluate the impact of market interest rates on the assets, liabilities, net interest margin, capital, and liquidity of United and to determine the appropriate strategic plans to address the impact of these factors.

 United's balance sheet structure is primarily short-term with most assets and liabilities either repricing or maturing in five years or less.
 Management monitors the sensitivity of net interest income to changes in market interest rates by utilizing a dynamic simulation model.
-This model measures net interest income sensitivity and volatility to interest rate changes based on assumptions which management believes are reasonable.
-Factors considered in the simulation model include actual maturities, estimated cash flows, repricing characteristics, deposit growth and the relative sensitivity of assets and liabilities to changes in market interest rates.
-The simulation model considers other factors that can impact net interest rates.
-The simulation model rearning assets and liabilities, yield curve relationships, customer preferences and general market conditions.
-Utilizing the simulation model, management can project the impact of changes in interest rates on net interest income.
+This model measures net interest income sensitivity and volatility to interest rate changes based on assumptions that management believes are reasonable.
+Factors considered in the simulation model include actual maturities, estimated cash flows, repricing characteristics, deposit growth, and the relative sensitivity of assets and liabilities to changes in market interest rates.
+The simulation model considers other factors that can impact net interest income, including the mix of earning assets and liabilities, yield curve relationships, customer preferences, and general market conditions.
+Using the simulation model, management can project the impact of changes in interest rates on net interest income.

 At March 31, 2000, United's simulation model indicated that net interest income would increase by 3.24% if interest rates increased by 200 basis points and would decrease by 4.80% if interest rates fell by the same amount.
-Both of the simulation results are within the limits of United's policy, which permits an expected net interest income impact within a range of plus 10% and minus 10% for any 200 basis point increase or decrease in rates.
+Both of the simulation results are within the limits of United's policy, which permits an expected net interest $% \left( 1\right) =\left( 1\right) =\left$ minus 10% for any 200 basis point increase or decrease in rates.

-In order to assist in achieving a desired level of interest rate sensitivity, United has entered into off-balance sheet contracts that are considered derivative financial instruments.
+To assist in achieving a desired level of interest rate sensitivity, United has entered into off-balance sheet contracts that are considered derivative financial instruments.
 Derivative financial instruments can be a cost and capital effective means of modifying the repricing characteristics of on-balance sheet assets and liabilities.
 United requires that all contract counterparties have an investment grade or better credit rating.
 These contracts include interest rate swap contracts in which United pays a variable rate based on Prime Rate and receives a fixed rate on a notional amount and interest rate cap contracts for which United pays an up-front premium in exchange for a variable cash flow if interest rates exceed the cap rate.
 United did not enter into any new derivative financial instrument contracts during the first quarter of 2000.

 The following table presents United's cap contracts at March 31, 2000.
-At that date, the cap contracts had an aggregate book value of \$316 thousand.
+At that date, the cap contracts had an aggregate book value of \$316,000.

-Table 7 - Cap Contracts as of March 31, 2000 (in thousands)
+Table 7 - Cap Contracts as of March 31, 2000 (dollar amounts in thousands)

-Maturity NOTIONAL CONTRACT CONTRACT FAIR

-Amount Index Rate Value

-August 31, 2001 5,000 Prime 10.00% 10

-August 27, 2001 20,000 Prime 10.00% 49

-September 18, 2003 10,000 3 Month LIBOR 5.50% 511
+Maturity Notional Amount Contract Index Contract Rate Fair Value August 31, 2001 August 27, 2001 September 18, 2003 January 4, 2004 5,000 20,000 10,000 10,000 Prime Prime 3 Month LIBOR Prime 10.00% 10.00% 5.50 7.75% 10 49 511 543 Total 5,000 ====== 1,113 =====

-January 4, 2004 10,000 Prime 7.75% 543

-Total 45,000 ====== 1,113